BenValcour/newclassroom-takehome-project-pytest/README.md

 Most of the tests are data driven, thus adding new tests consists of creating a data set.
 In the utils folder there are the scripts: **get_testdata.py** and **get_expectations.py**.
 - **get_testdata.py** can be used to create test data files that contain a json object that can be used to query the Census Toy Service.
-- **get_expectations.py** takes an argument of a valid test data file and reports the expectations based on the data in the file.
+- **get_expectations.py** takes an argument of a valid test data file, and optionally a value for the top parameter, and reports the expectations based on the data in the file.